Updated: May 24

 have a set wake and bedtime all days of the week (no sleeping in and staying up late on weekends!)

-limit screen time and exposure to artificial light for at least 2 hrs before bed, including the possible use of blue-light filters on screens and/or blue-light reduction glasses
+limit screen time and exposure to artificial light for at least 2 hrs before bed, including the use of blue-light filters on screens and/or blue-light reduction glasses especially after sunset

 have a meal with balanced carbohydrate, protein and fat at supper so that your blood sugar doesn’t dip through the night